-The battery cage system, which is the most commercial popular way build to а eaa involved production operation and layered chicken cages designed to confine the laying hens to lay eggs in cages, which is convenient for poultry farmers to raise chickens and collect eggs.
+The battery cage system, which is the most popular way to build a commercial egg production operation and involved layered chicken cages designed to confine the laying hens to lay eggs in cages, which is convenient for poultry farmers to raise chickens and collect eggs.
 The battery cage system is efficient for the purpose of obtaining centralized management of laying hens and maximizing egg production.